Complexity order of multiple resource algorithms: Differential equation errors

 The total error is a combination of the time-step error and the sampling error of a finite ensemble.
 These combine in quadrature, since the result for a computational set of $N_{S}$ trajectories has the form, for a residual sampling error $\Delta w$:

 Here, $\bar{g}_{N_{S}}(t)$ is the computed moment at time $t$.
 This may correspond to the original stochastic variable or a function of it.
 We define $\bar{g}_{c}$ as the correct or targeted mean value in the infinite ensemble limit.
-As a result, we have the commonly used convergence criterion, sometimes called weak convergence, that:
+As a result, we have weak convergence, such that:

-Unlike the case of an ordinary differential equation, the resulting complexity is not the one of most practical interest, since using an infinite set of samples is impossible, and generally it is highly undesirable to use too large a set of samples, because this is wasteful of computational time and energy.
+However, the resulting complexity is not of much practical interest.
+An infinite set of samples is impossible, and even using more samples than necessary wastes computational time and energy.

-The simplest method of sampling in a real, finite ensemble, is to perform $N_{S}$ repeats of a calculation that involves $N_{T}$ time-steps, each requiring resources of $N_{A}$ per algorithmic time-step, with independent random noise terms.
-The results of most interest are then the averages over the $N_{S}$ samples, or random trajectories.
-The total resources used are therefore:

-For trajectories which are non-Gaussian, mean values and variances are optimally calculated in two stages \citet{Kiesewetter2016xSPDE,opanchuk2018simulating}.
-This is often more efficient numerically, since it allows better utilization of different types of parallel computation, but it can still be carried out even if all calculations are in series.
+The simplest method of sampling in a finite ensemble is to perform $N_{S}$ repeats that each involve $N_{T}$ time-steps, requiring resources of $N_{A}$ per algorithmic time-step, with independent random noises.
+The results of most interest are the averages over the $N_{S}$ random trajectories.
+The total resources used are therefore $N=N_{A}N_{T}N_{S}.$ For trajectories which are non-Gaussian, mean values and variances are optimally calculated in two stages \citep{Kiesewetter2016xSPDE,opanchuk2018simulating}.
+This is often more efficient numerically, since it allows better use of parallel computation, but it can still be carried out in series.

 In such cases, one has $N_{S}=N_{S}^{(1)}N_{S}^{(2)}$, and from the central limit theorem \citep{billingsley2017probability}, if a moment or sampled probability is first calculated using the mean of the sub-ensemble $N_{S}^{(1)}$, the computed results have a Gaussian distribution at large $N_{S}^{(1)}$.
 After a final average, they have an error in the overall mean that can be estimated from the variance in the $N_{S}^{(2)}$ ensemble, proportional to $1/N_{S}^{(2)}.$